-One reason could be that many entrepreneurs are natural solopreneurs — accustomed to being compensated by commission, these are go-getters who know how to work hard and network; but not necessarily how to delegate responsibility to others.
+One reason could be that many entrepreneurs are natural solopreneurs — accustomed to being compensated by commission.
+These are go-getters who know how to work hard and network but not necessarily delegating responsibility to others.

 They are used to doing everything themselves, from prospecting all the way to closing the sale.

 While not every jack-of-all-trades is necessarily a master of none, becoming stuck in that mindset has an inherent opportunity cost.
 Without a team, it is next to impossible to scale your business.

-If you were to survey every top-performing business in the country, the one thing they would all have in common is multiple virtual assistants, each with his or her own strengths and closely connected areas of responsibility.
+If you were to survey every top-performing business in the country, the one thing they would all have in common is multiple virtual assistants, each with their own strengths and closely connected areas of responsibility.
 To draw a phrase from Michael Gerber’s The E Myth, the owners of these businesses have grasped that the key to becoming a million-dollar company is to not just work in your business but to work on your business.

 You can do it too—and it all starts with your first hire.

 Hiring a virtual assistant is an important first step toward rising out of the weeds of the day-to-day operations of your business and becoming a true CEO.
 A talented virtual assistant or two can save you time, generate more revenue, or even both—leaving you free to concentrate on high-value tasks that only you can do.

 The most difficult part can be knowing where to start.